 - Be willing and able to let your mentor know what you need.

-- Be clear with your needs; don't beat around the bush--your mentor's time is valuable.
+- Be clear with your needs; do not beat around the bush--your mentor's time is valuable.

 - Feel comfortable with your mentor.

-- Trust your mentor and be willing to be open with him or her.
+- Trust your mentor and be willing to be open with them.

 - Be ready and willing to develop and change yourself.